 However, an internal move can also be risky if you aren't careful about how you handle your transfer request.
 Here are tips on how to transfer jobs.

 Consider discussing with your manager.
-In most cases, it will make sense to discuss the possibility of making an internal move directly with your current manager, so he doesn't think that you are sneaking around behind his back.
+It may make sense to discuss the possibility of making an internal move directly with your current manager, so they don't think that you are sneaking around behind their back.
 However, there may be situations where your manager's personality will make this difficult.
-If that's the case, you might need to work with other contacts such as prospective managers, Human Resources staff or your manager's supervisor.
-Considerable risk for backlash can accompany not telling your supervisor, and it will be hard to turn back once you have embarked on that course of action.
+If that's the case, you might need to work with other contacts such as prospective managers, human resources staff or your manager's supervisor.
+Considerable risk of backlash can accompany not telling your supervisor, and it will be hard to turn back once you have embarked on that course of action.

 Make sure that your performance and attitude continue to be excellent once you have a made a decision to move on from your current job.
-Your relationship with your current manager and his or her opinion about your character, productivity and work habits will carry considerable weight as you apply for new positions.
+Your relationship with your current manager and their opinion about your character, productivity, and work habits will carry considerable weight as you apply for new positions.
 Companies are typically reluctant to let a star employee leave the organization, but won't hesitate to send a marginal worker packing if she seems discontent with her current position.

 Endeavor to develop a mentor-protégé relationship with your current manager.
 Seek her out for advice and engage her in discussions about your professional and career development.
 A manager who is invested in your career is more likely to support a transition out of your department.

 Be sure that you are just as careful about presenting your qualifications to hiring managers when applying for a job within the company as you would be when applying for an external job.
-Don't assume that internal staff knows about all your strengths and accomplishments in great detail.
-Itemize and document your credentials to make sure they understand that you are very well suited for the job.
+Don't assume that internal staff members know about all your strengths and accomplishments in great detail.
+Itemize and document your credentials to make sure they understand that you are very well suited to the job.
 Also, be sure to have references within the company who can attest to your skills.